Quick answer

 What resources are available for estate executors dealing with Inheritance Tax?

 Estate executors can access official HMRC resources, including guidance notes and online tools, to help navigate the complexities of Inheritance Tax.
-Seeking professional services from solicitors or tax advisors can also provide valuable support.
+Seeking professional services from tax advisors or estate planning professionals can also provide valuable support.

 How is interest calculated on late Inheritance Tax payments?